Keep things traditional with our Christmas Day menu filled with classic dishes and failsafe favourites.

 We’re all for breaking with convention and trying something new on special occasions, but sometimes only classic dishes will do on Christmas Day.
 We’ve put together a menu of our favourite traditional festive recipes for inspiration.
 This menu serves eight, but we’ve also included alternative options if you’re catering for less or more guests.

 Start the day as you mean to go on.
-A lot of people like smoked salmon as part of their Christmas breakfast, but we’ve also included traditional Italian bread as an alternative option.
-Serve the fruit loaf toasted with lots of butter.
+A lot of people like smoked salmon as part of their Christmas breakfast, but we’ve also included scrambled egg and a little Tabasco as an alternative option.
+This recipe is the perfect antidote to the morning after a big night!

 Who can say no to Marie Rose sauce?
 We certainly can’t, and prefer to serve this seafood starter in unadulterated fashion.